-The sample essays below are all arguments in favor of top med schools accepting these applicants.
+The medical school personal statement examples below are all arguments in favor of top med schools accepting these applicants.
 And they worked.
+The applicants who wrote these essays were all accepted to top medical schools - most to multiple schools.
 They show a variety of experiences and thought processes that all led to the same outcome.
 However, while the paths to this decision point vary widely, these winning essays share several things in common.

 As you read them, take note of how the stories are built sentence by sentence, paragraph by paragraph, adding to the evidence that the writer is worthy of acceptance.
 This evidence includes showing a sustained focus, mature self-reflection, and professional and educational experiences that have helped prepare the applicant to succeed.